 When I was completing my PhD and post-doc with BHF funding, I never imagined that one day I would be applying the skills I acquired to developing better diagnostic tests for heart disease, cancer and other diseases.
 At Cambridge Epigenetix, we believe great things happen when people work together.
 The success of our company depends on forging strong partnerships with leading researchers and institutions.
 Considering the huge range of experts who have worked on BHF-funded projects over the years, the BHF Alumni programme will be an invaluable networking resource, and I look forward to meeting new collaborators.

 My PhD at the University of Edinburgh was funded by the BHF.
 BHF Alumni opens doors to a huge range of activities for researchers.
 Engaging the general public with science is hugely rewarding.
 Taking the time to discover the impact of research reminds me why I carry out the work I do.
 I enjoy talking about research to the general public, attending events and meeting with other volunteers, researchers and patients to hear their stories.
 The link with the BHF community reminded me to think, on days where the research in the lab wasn’t going so well, that people really appreciate the work we do as scientists.

 International Product Specialist, Rontis AG

-I feel rather atypical as a scientist who has shifted his career from a laboratory to the corporate environment.
-The scientific experience I gained and the skills I developed in my post-doc not only contributed to a better understanding of a vascular disease that affects millions of patients, but also provided the foundation for my career transition from academia to product management and industrial research.
-It's exciting and stimulating to realise the potential of applying the knowledge I gained as a BHF-funded researcher in the current business environment, and a pleasure to join this global scientific community that continues to be active in supporting past and present researchers.
+I feel atypical as a scientist who has shifted his career from a lab to the corporate environment.
+The experience and the skills I gained in my post-doc not only contributed to a better understanding of a disease that affects millions of patients, but also provided the foundation for my transition from academia to product management and industrial research.
+It's exciting to realise the potential of applying the knowledge I gained as a BHF-funded researcher in the current business environment, and a pleasure to join this global scientific community that continues to be active in supporting past and present researchers.